m3loqt/m3loqt/README.md

 # About Me

-Hello!
-I'm Mel Angelo, a dedicated software developer based in Cebu City, Philippines.
-I specialize in building robust web and mobile applications, with a strong focus on modern technologies and best practices.
+Hi, I’m Mel Angelo.
+I’m a software developer from Cebu City in the Philippines.
+I like turning ideas into web and mobile apps that people can actually use.
+I care about writing code that is clean and dependable, and I enjoy learning new things that make my work better.

 # Tech Stacks